-It will make it possible for you to shift your clients into altered states of conscious, without saying a single word.
-And they will experience your hypnotic work as some kind of an amazing magic.
+It will make it possible for you to shift your clients into altered states of consciousness hypno-energetically, without saying a single word, and they will experience your hypnotic work as some kind of an amazing magic.

-Hypnotic hand levitation can be evoked without saying a single word to your client
+Hypnotic hand levitation can be evoked hypno-energetically, without saying a single word to your client.

 Frequently, I would start my sessions with passing my hand over the hand of my client and - without saying a single word - make his hand rise SPONTANEOUSLY up to his face.